Bibliome/alvisnlp/docs/reference/module/MergeSections.md

 Merge several sections into a single one.

-**This module is experimental.**

 ## Description

- *MergeSections* creates a section named <a href="#targetSectionName" class="param">targetSectionName</a> that is a concatenation of all sections that satisfy <a href="#sectionFilter" class="param">sectionFilter</a> .
+ *MergeSections* creates a section named <a href="#targetSection" class="param">targetSection</a> that is a concatenation of all sections that satisfy <a href="#sectionFilter" class="param">sectionFilter</a> .
 Layers, annotations, relations and tuples of the source sections are copied to the new section.
-Additionally, *MergeSections* can select or strip contents from annotations from <a href="#fragmentLayerName" class="param">fragmentLayerName</a> .
+Additionally, *MergeSections* can select or strip contents from annotations from <a href="#fragmentLayer" class="param">fragmentLayer</a> .

 ## Snippet